Last Updated: October 30, 2022

 What is the rarest bird in Indiana?

 The Black-Necked Stilt.
-These are locally abundant shorebirds.
-Another reason for their less-seen appearance is there are only less than 2,000 birds of this species.
+These are locally abundant shorebirds -- there are only less than 2,000 birds of this species.

 What viruses commonly infect Indiana birds?